Lectionary Texts

 Call to Worship / Lighting the Advent Candle

-Note: For musical responses to the lighting of the Advent candle see The Promises of God and Sleeper, Awake, and Waken Us, a collection of responsorial verses.
+Note: For musical responses to the lighting of the Advent candle see The Promises of God and Sleeper, Awake, Advent Blessing Songs and Awaken Us, a collection of responsorial verses.
 (Click on titles to view the songs.)
-I also have Advent Blessing Songs and Responsorial verses.

 1.